chuchunf/leetcode-scala-3/src/main/scala/hashmap/hashmap.md

 * **Buckets**, keys with the same hash value go to the same bucket (linked list or red-black tree) A hash function is not perfect and it is a tradeoff between the number of buckets and the capacity of a bucket (space for time).

+If the keys are continuous number values (e.g. char value could be converted integers), the array will be a better data structure.

 ## Typical problems

 ### Check **existence** of an element